 Call us today for more information on which service is best for your needs.

 We offer both standard colocation and virtual colocation services and can help you decide which will best meet the needs of your company or organization.
 Our virtual colocation services have transparent pricing and are easier to manage than "industrial" providers.
 Our physical site is highly secured, uses industry-leading redundant power systems, and we offer quality customer service should an issue arise.
-Our data center serves Orlando, Tampa, Lakeland, Daytona Beach, and is also nationwide.
+Our data center serves Orlando, Space Coast, Tampa, Daytona Beach, and is also nationwide.